rewja/front-gms/USER_GUIDE.md

 ### Q: How do I change my password?
 A: Contact your administrator to change your password.

-### Q: Can I access GAMS from my mobile phone?
+### Q: Can I access GMS from my mobile phone?
-A: Yes, GAMS is fully responsive and works on mobile devices.
+A: Yes, GMS is fully responsive and works on mobile devices.

 ### Q: What file types can I upload as evidence?
 A: You can upload JPG, PNG, PDF, DOC, and DOCX files up to 10MB.